top of page

 • Using a flashlight and crinkly bag of smelly treats, go out at night, shake the bag and look for eyes.
 If you see your cat, sit down, speak softly while tossing treats.

 • Don’t forget to look up: Roofs/trees.
+If needed - Cat in a Tree Emergency Directory

 • Check home to verify the cat is lost: closets, dryer, cupboards, drawers, ceilings, crawlspaces, etc.